May 312017

 Latest News: Updated the documentation.

-Once you have completed setting up the eStore plugin you are ready to start selling.
-This tutorial shows you a very simple method of selling goods.
+Once you have completed setting up the eStore plugin you are ready to start selling products online.
+In this tutorial you will learn a very simple method of selling goods by inserting shortcodes to your page or post.
 This is very basic and simple to set up.
-Of course there are many more ways to sell products using different addons provided by eStore plugin.
+Anyone should be able to achieve this.
+There are many more options you can use to sell your products online using different addons available for eStore plugin.

 What You Need: